-Skim first, or read the difficult text superficially to start with, just to get the broad picture.
-Don't get bogged down in the details.
-When finished, the student jots down what they can remember of the main ideas, or highlights them in the text.
-Then when they return to re-read it they have a big picture framework to build on.
+When finished, talk with your student about what they can remember of the main ideas, and brainstorm what they might already know about the topic.
+Then, when they return to re-read it they have a big-picture framework to build on.

-3. Clarify new vocabulary
+Clarify new vocabulary